jYOTIHARODE/system-health-checker/README.md

 This repo will be populated with lots of fancy checks.

-I've added this line to check git fetch command
+I've added this line to check git fetch command.